wout/lucky_svg_sprite/README.md

 ```

 __📄️ Note:__ *The great thing about having dedicated Crystal classes per icon,
 is that you'll never have a missing icon.
-And if an SVG icon source file gets
+And if an SVG icon's source file gets
 deleted or renamed, the compiler will let you know after regenerating the
 sprite.
 An added bonus of using Crystal.* 🎉️